ramkumar7411/PowerPoint-Generator-Python-Project/README.md

 **PEXELS_API_KEY**: 🏞️ This key is used for the free image search API provided by Pexels.
 It's very useful for adding creative images to your presentations.
 You can get this key by creating a free account on the https://www.pexels.com/api
 After registering, the API key is automatically generated for you.

-## Community Discussions 🗣️
-Have a question, idea, or want to contribute?
-Join us in [Discussions](https://github.com/otahina/PowerPoint-Generator-Python-Project/discussions)!